MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ---
-title: Tutorial for setting data alerts on the Power BI service dashboards.
+title: Tutorial for setting data alerts on Power BI dashboards.
 description: In this tutorial, you learn to set alerts to notify you when data in your dashboards changes beyond limits you set in the Microsoft Power BI service.
 author: mihart
 ms.author: mihart